awesomerank/awesomerank.github.io/lists/aharris88/awesome-cli-apps.md

 - [weather-cli ★13](riyadhalnur/weather-cli) - Check the weather for your city from your terminal.
 - [hget ★224](bevacqua/hget) - Render websites in plain text from your terminal.
 - [ponysay ★539](erkin/ponysay) - Pony rewrite of cowsay.
+- [google-wifi-status ★0](joelgeorgev/google-wifi-status) - A Node.js CLI app that displays status of your Google Wifi / OnHub router.
+- [calories ★12](zupzup/calories) - Calories and weight tracker.
+- [trino ★59](eneserdogan/trino) - Trino CLI allows a quick and easy translation of words and phrases entered in the command line.

 ## Other Awesome Lists